March 2019. A university board meeting. The CFO asks facilities management a simple question: “How much deferred maintenance do we actually have?”

 Predictive Capital Planning

-Scenario: A university uses AssetLab's 10-year FCI forecast to plan capital expenditures proactively:
+A university uses AssetLab's 10-year FCI forecast to plan capital expenditures proactively:

-Action Taken: Instead of waiting for 2028, the university increases capital reserves by $400K annually starting in 2025.
+Instead of waiting for 2028, the university increases capital reserves by $400K annually starting in 2025.
 By 2028, they have the full $2.4M budgeted with zero emergency funding requests.
+Smooth capital planning, no emergency budgets, and FCI maintained below 0.10 through proactive replacements.

 Portfolio Prioritization

-Scenario: A property management company oversees 25 commercial buildings.
+A property management company oversees 25 commercial buildings.
 FCI scores reveal:

-Action Taken: Company drills down into the 4 poor-condition buildings.
+The company drills down into the 4 poor-condition buildings.
 System Class FCI reveals roofing systems (FCI 0.28) are the common failure point.
 They secure a bulk roofing contract, replacing 8 roofs across 4 buildings for 20% cost savings vs. individual replacements.
+Portfolio FCI improves from 0.09 to 0.06, tenant satisfaction increases, and the proactive approach prevents emergency repairs.

 What You See in AssetLab